tommideso/Progetto_LabASSI/user-stories.md

 Given I am on a reservation page
 And I click on the user's name
 Then I am redirected to the user profile page (_admin side_)

+## Feature 11: Admin ban a user

+As a logged admin
+I want to ban a user
+So that he can't use the platform anymore

+### Scenario 1: Admin ban a user from the user profile page (_admin side_)
+Given I am on the user profile page (_admin side_)
+And I click on the ban button
+Then I should see a success message
+And the user should be banned